 Just as I started to breathe a little, I got an insane deadline to proof read and edit my manuscript.
 I received a big stack of papers in the mail and spent a week reading over and over and over again and making marks and edits on the paper.
 By the end of that exercise I felt cross eyed.

-But my cookbook, Ultimate One-Pan Oven Cookbook (already available for pre-order) looks awesome.
+But my cookbook, Ultimate One-Pan Oven Cookbook (already available for purchase) looks awesome.
 Or at least the pdf the publisher sent me.
 It was incredible seeing all my hard work come together.
 And I can’t wait to hold the physical book in my hands.

 And, of course, just as I finished editing my cookbook, my daughter decided to switch from two naps a day to one.
 And I have to say – It’s a complete disaster!!!
 I have no idea how I am going to be able to do anything anymore, let alone keep posting recipes.